TobseTobse/DD-WRT_NordVPN/README.md

 Last but not least you need a user account at [NordVPN](https://nordvpn.com) composed of username and password.

+### Disclaimer

+With end of 2020 we have officially stopped supporting routers which cannot run curl on the DD-WRT command line interface.
+The trouble caused by websites like GitHub which enforce HTTPS was just too big to to solved on the long term run.
+Under no circumstances we can be held responsible or liable in any way for any claims, damages, losses, expenses, costs or liabilities whatsoever.
+It is not likely that the software would cause any damage but we trust in your common sense and technical understanding to use the scripts in a responsible way.
+Do not put them in the microwave, do not shortcut, do not try to explode things with it.

 ### Router behind router setup

 If you would like to connect your DD-WRT router to another router which is functioning as main router to the internet this step might be of interest for you.
 If your DD-WRT router is connected to the internet directly you can skip this step.
 Connect your DD-WRT router with an ordinary (preferably short) patch cable from its WAN port to one of the free LAN ports of your main router.
+Ensure that the ip ranges of your outer router's network and your inner router's network do not overlap.
+Best go for 192.168.0.* in the outside network and for 10.0.0.* in the inside network or comparable.

+_Usually the following step is not necessary but for the case you cannot ping the ip address of your outer router from the DD-WRT command line you might want to try this:_

-Now navigate in the DD-WRT menu to Setup > Basic Setup.
+Navigate in the DD-WRT menu to Setup > Basic Setup.
 Make sure "Gateway" and "Local DNS" are set to 0.0.0.0 and Static DNS 1 is set to the DD-WRT router's intranet IP.
 Navigate to Setup > Advanced Routing and set the following options:

 - Operating Mode: Gateway
 - Dynamic Routing Interface: Disable